knod/playback/readme-draft.md

 ### Other Features

-- `state.transformFragment()` can be used to skip fragments (sometimes whitespace is skipped) or to temporarily replace characters (sometimes whitespaces are shown as symbols) by returning '$@skip@$'.
+- `state.transformFragment()` can be used to skip fragments (sometimes whitespace is skipped) or to temporarily replace characters (sometimes whitespaces are shown as symbols) by returning '$$skip$$'.
 - Has many default values that can be used instead of `state` values.
 Debating making it possible to override the internal values temporarily in other ways, like through function calls.